ipozdeev/it-skills-for-research/data-management.md

 #### column data formats

 - [HDF](https://www.hdfgroup.org/solutions/hdf5/) is a format for storing hierarchical data.
-It is best suited for large (even gigantic) organized and reasonably stationary (not changing too frequently) datasets and allows to store metadata.
+It is best suited for large organized and reasonably stationary (not changing too frequently) datasets and allows to store metadata.
 HDF lets you query data in chunks in a memory-efficient way and is shareable across languages.
 On the other hand, it is somewhat inflexible (hard to recover space after deleting data).

   - Python: [`h5py`](https://www.h5py.org/) or [`pandas/hdf`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_hdf.html);
   - R: [`rhdf5`](https://bioconductor.org/packages/release/bioc/html/rhdf5.html).